opalmedapps/opal-app/README.md

 ```
 Calls in sequence `npm run build:app:staging:ios && cordova run ios`, you may choose to simply run `cordova run ios`, if you know there is a current valid Cordova build.
 ## Updating and developing with Codepush
-Codepush is a Microsoft plugin that allows a Cordova application to update the application code under `www`, without the need to build an entire mobile app with Cordova.
+Codepush is a Microsoft plugin that allows a Cordova application to update the application code under `www` without the need to build an entire mobile app with Cordova.
 This is useful for two instances:
 1. When a developer makes changes explicitely to the `html,css,js` code in development and wants to test the changes using
   the app.
 This should only be done for the app in development, not staging/preprod/prod.
 2. To update the code in the staging/preprod/production apps without the need to release new versions for them.
 For this you must have the right level of privilege.

 The second point brings advantages in terms of the changes.
-It allows not only to push updates, but also to rollback changes
+It allows not only to push updates but also to rollback changes
 made to the app in production.
 ### Making an update
 1. Obtain invitation from the project maintainers to the [Appcenter](https://appcenter.ms/) OpalMedApps organization.